Ion3rik/dark-velvet-noise-reverb/README.md

 # dark-velvet-noise-reverb
-Companion page for the JAES paper: "Reverberation Modeling with Dark Velvet Noise"
+Companion page for the upcoming JAES paper: "Reverberation Modeling with Dark Velvet Noise"